fauzaanu/djangorp/README.md

 - The `tailwind.config.js` file is configured to search for `html` and `py` files
 - `.py` files because forms.py could have tailwindcss classes due to the user of `crispy-forms` with `crispy-tailwind`

+### Icon Library

+- The project template directory includes a folder called `icons` which contains lucide icons ()
+- The idea is to use django template tag of include and add the icons to the templates

 ### Role of Redis

 - Redis is used as a cache firstly